JackLawhorn/Heavens-Above-Gardens-Below/Posts/Fall of the Oremongers Guild.md

 Such was the first loss of the [[Crisis of Hubris]].

 > The [[Oremongers Guild]] were the strongest of humanity's [[Iconic pacts|iconic mages]], capable of shaping the very earth to their will and building the foundation of [[Omphalos, the City of Gardens]] itself.
-As the first of the [[Fallen House|Fallen Houses]], their destruction was devastating and tainted the relationship between the humans and the [[Mundial Aspects]] forever.
+As the first of the [[Fallen Houses]], their destruction was devastating and tainted the relationship between the humans and the [[Mundial Aspects]] forever.
 Their fall teaches us that there is a natural order to things and that it is the responsibility of us all to do our part in respecting and upholding that order.